Native American and Indigenous Studies Initiative

 Mark Cladis

-Brooke Russell Astor Professor of Humanities, Professor of Religious Studies
+Brooke Russell Astor Professor of Humanities, Chair of the Department of Religious Studies

 Mark Cladis's research and teaching pertains to religion, environmental justice, and Indigenous ecologies.
 His NAIS related courses include "Indigenous Ecologies" and “Religion Gone Wild" (which has a 4-week section focused on North American and Australian Indigenous spiritual/cultural perspectives on the nexus between the human and the more-than-human).